svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/reserves.md

 #### Owner Reserve Edge Cases

-The XRP Ledger considers an [OfferCreate transaction][] to be an explicit statement of willingness to hold an asset.
+The SGY Ledger considers an [OfferCreate transaction][] to be an explicit statement of willingness to hold an asset.
 Consuming the offer automatically creates a trust line (with limit 0, and a balance above that limit) for the `taker_pays` currency if such a trust line does not exist.
-However, if the offer's owner does not hold enough XRP to also meet the owner reserve requirement of the new trust line, the offer is considered unfunded.
+However, if the offer's owner does not hold enough SGY to also meet the owner reserve requirement of the new trust line, the offer is considered unfunded.
 See also: [Lifecycle of an Offer](offers.html#lifecycle-of-an-offer).

 ## Going Below the Reserve Requirement

-During transaction processing, the [transaction cost](transaction-cost.html) destroys some of the sending address's XRP balance.
-This can cause an address's XRP to go below the reserve requirement.
+During transaction processing, the [transaction cost](transaction-cost.html) destroys some of the sending address's SGY balance.
+This can cause an address's SGY to go below the reserve requirement.

-When an address holds less XRP than its current reserve requirement, it cannot send new transactions that would transfer XRP to others, or increase its own reserve.
-Even so, the address continues to exist in the ledger and can send other transactions as long as it has enough XRP to pay the transaction cost.
-The address can become able to send all types of transactions again if it receives enough XRP to meet its reserve requirement again, or if the [reserve requirement decreases](#changing-the-reserve-requirements) to less than the address's XRP holdings.
+When an address holds less SGY than its current reserve requirement, it cannot send new transactions that would transfer SGY to others, or increase its own reserve.
+Even so, the address continues to exist in the ledger and can send other transactions as long as it has enough SGY to pay the transaction cost.
+The address can become able to send all types of transactions again if it receives enough SGY to meet its reserve requirement again, or if the [reserve requirement decreases](#changing-the-reserve-requirements) to less than the address's SGY holdings.

-**Tip:** When an address is below the reserve requirement, it can send new [OfferCreate transactions][] to acquire more XRP, or other currencies on its existing trust lines.
+**Tip:** When an address is below the reserve requirement, it can send new [OfferCreate transactions][] to acquire more SGY, or other currencies on its existing trust lines.
 These transactions cannot create new [trust lines](ripplestate.html), or [Offer nodes in the ledger](offer.html), so they can only execute trades that consume Offers that are already in the order books.

 ## Changing the Reserve Requirements

-The XRP Ledger has a mechanism to adjust the reserve requirements for long-term changes in the value of XRP.
+The SGY Ledger has a mechanism to adjust the reserve requirements for long-term changes in the value of SGY.
 Any changes have to be approved by the consensus process.
 See [Fee Voting](fee-voting.html) for more information.

 ## See Also